 In addition to being an excellent comprehension tool, story mapping supports a wide range of Common Core standards:

-- Theme and Summarizing: RL.4.2, RL.5.2, RL.6.2
+Theme & Summarizing | RL.4.2, RL.5.2, RL.6.2 |

-- Point of View: RL.4.6, RL.5.6, RL.6.6
+Point of View | RL.4.6, RL.5.6, RL.6.6 |

-Types of Story Maps
+🧩 Types of Story Maps (aka, Something for Everyone)

 Classroom Story Mapping Ideas